Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 by | Nov 30, 2022 | Machine Learning, Natural Language Processing

 Word embeddings can be created by mapping vocabulary words or phrases to real numbers vectors.
-This is doen using various language modelling and feature-learning techniques.
+This is done using various language modelling and feature-learning techniques.
 Neural networks, dimensionality reduction on the word co-occurrence matrix, probabilistic models, and explicit representation in terms of word context are some techniques used to create this mapping.

-Using word and phrase embeddings as the underlying input representation have been demonstrated to improve performance in many NLP tasks.
+Using word and phrase embeddings as the underlying input representation has been demonstrated to improve performance in many NLP tasks.
 As a result, it’s one of the critical breakthroughs.
 Combined with deep learning, it has allowed us to solve much more challenging NLP problems.

-word embedding adds context to language
+word embedding add context to a word

 Word embedding adds context to words for better automatic language understanding applications.